Dutch Bros Inc. (BROS): Skating on Thin Ice? We Know the Answer

 Robert W. Baird gave a rating of “Outperform” to BROS, setting the target price at $56 in the report published on October 11th of the previous year.

-During the last 5 trading sessions, BROS fell by -17.21%, in comparison to the 20-day moving average, which settled at $48.70.
-In addition, Dutch Bros Inc. saw -18.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BROS rose by +0.75%, in comparison to the 20-day moving average, which settled at $47.58.
+In addition, Dutch Bros Inc. saw -10.61% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BROS